chelakis/---Automatic-Speaker-Recognition-using-ML/README.md

 - Expand the number of speakers by adding audio files from others Vox Celeb speakers
 - GUI development of the application

+### References

+[1] Sadaoki Furui, Speaker recognition, Scholarpedia, 2008

+[2] Ravi Ramachandran, Modern Methods of Speech Processing, Richard Mammone, 6 December 2012.

+[3] Jalil, M., Butt, F. A., & Malik, A. " Short-time energy, magnitude, zero crossing rate and autocorrelation measurement for discriminating voiced and unvoiced segments of speech signals."
+2013 The International Conference on Technological Advances in Electrical, Electronics and Computer Engineering (TAEECE), 2013

+[4] Image Kazi Mahmudul Hassan1, Ekramul Hamid2 , Khademul Islam Molla, "A Method for Voiced/Unvoiced Classification of Noisy Speech by Analyzing Time-Domain Features of Spectrogram. " , 2017

+[5] Bachu R.G., Kopparthi S., Adapa B., Barkana B.D.
+Separation of Voiced and Unvoiced using Zero crossing rate and Energy of the Speech Signal Electrical Engineering Department School of Engineering, University of Bridgeport, 2017

+[6]Vassilakis, Panteleimon Nestor, "Auditory Roughness as Means of Musical Expression".
+Selected Reports in Ethnomusicology, 2005

+[7] Tzanetakis και Cook, "Musical genre classification of audio signals", IEEE Transactions on Speech and Audio Processing, 2002

+[8] Kristoffer Jensen, "Irregularities, Noise and Random Fluctuations in Musical Sounds", JMM – The Journal of Music and Meaning, 2004

+[9] Parwinder Pal Singh, Pushpa Rani, "An Approach to Extract Feature using MFCC", 2014

+[10] C. Sunitha, E. Chandra, "Speaker Recognition using MFCC and Improved Weighted Vector Quantization Algorithm", International Journal of Engineering and Technology (IJET), 2015

+[11] Christopher Harte and Mark Sandler, "Detecting Harmonic Change In Musical Audio", 2010

+[12] Kenji Kira, Larry A, Rendell, “The Feature Selection Problem: Traditional Methodds and New Algorithm”, Proceeding of the Eighth International Workshop on Machine Learning, 1992